WebAhead/master-reference/coursebook/week-7/research-afternoon.md

 ## Validation

-1. Research what data validation is, and how it can be implemented it in Hapi.
+1. Research what data validation is, and how it can be implemented in Hapi.
 2. Create a basic Hapi project, in which you use Joi to validate that the user-provided e-mail and password are of the correct format.

 ## Authentication